JCFalkenberg/Stitch/README.md

 ### Stitch is a framework built to sync a CoreData store to CloudKit, with backwards compatibility to older OS's than CloudKit+CoreData.

-## This is a work in progress alpha.
-It builds, it has some tests for the non syncing portions of the code.
+### This is a work in progress.
+It builds, it syncs, it has tests for a lot of things, but not all failure conditions and options.

 ## Warnings
 Stitch like it's namesake has some prickly parts to be aware of right off the bat.